antoinejeannot/daidai/README.md

 - [ ] Add tests (unit, integration, e2e)
 - [ ] Clean things up now that the UX has landed
 - [ ] Add docs
-- [x] Use lock for file downloading
+- [x] Protect file operations for parallelism / concurrency
 - [ ] Add support for async components
 - [ ] Add a cookbook with common patterns & recipes
 - [ ] Enjoy the fruits of my labor 🍊

 ## 🧵 Concurrency & Parallelism

 While file operations are protected against race conditions  (downloading, caching etc.), other operations **are not** due to the lazy nature of component loading.
-As such, **daidai 🍊** cannot be considered thread-safe (and does not plan to, at least in the short term).
+As such, **daidai 🍊** cannot be considered thread-safe and does not plan to in the short term.

 However, there are ways to work around this limitation for multi-threaded applications: